Principal series for general linear groups over finite commutative rings: Proofs

 \subsection{Acknowledgments}

 The first and second authors were partly supported by the Danish National Research Foundation through the Centre for Symmetry and Deformation (DNRF92).
-Part of this work was done while the first author was a guest of the Max Planck Institute for Mathematics in Bonn.
+The first author was also supported by fellowships from the Max Planck Institute for Mathematics in Bonn, and from the Radboud Excellence Initiative at Radboud University Nijmegen.
 The second author was also supported by the Research Training Group 1670 ``Mathematics Inspired by String Theory and Quantum Field Theory.''
 The third author acknowledges the support of the Israel Science Foundation and of the Australian Research Council.